The 2019 theme is “Doing It My Way”.

 Wayne County Public Health Launches “Fight The Bite” Campaign for 2015

-Possible Areas of Standing Water, Where Mosquitos Breed
+Possible Areas of Standing Water, Where Mosquitoes Breed

 Remove and standing water that may exist around the home.

-These are areas where mosquitos breed, adding to their high populations, and ruining your nice summer evenings outdoors!
+These are areas where mosquitoes breed, adding to their high populations, and ruining your nice summer evenings outdoors!

 Ticks are very small and hard to notice unless you look for them.

 Here, we have a size comparison of ticks to a dime.
 Ticks can even be as small as the tip of a pen!

 Removing a tick quickly, and correctly, is important!

 When removing a tick, use needle point tweezers.
 Grasp the tick by the head, as close to your skin as possible.